wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 when running on 64 cores, what fraction of its sequential execution time was non-parallelizable?

-**[A.2.q4.4]** Consider a program that consists of a single task  with  work  10,000 GFlop.
+**[A.2.q4.4]** Consider a program that consists of a single task  with  work  10,000 Gflop.
-Developer $A$ proposes to replace this task with 5 tasks each with work  2,000 GFlop.
+Developer $A$ proposes to replace this task with 5 tasks each with work  2,000 Gflop.
-Developer  $B$ proposes to replace this task with  4 tasks  each  with  work 3,000 Gflop, followed by a sequential task with work  500  GFlop.
+Developer  $B$ proposes to replace this task with  4 tasks  each  with  work 3,000 Gflop, followed by a sequential task with work  500  Gflop.
 Which developer's idea  should you use when running this program on a 4-core machine?

 **[A.2.q4.5]** A program currently consists of two tasks, $A$  and $B$, that are independent (i.e., they  can be performed in parallel).
-Task $A$ has work 1000 GFlop, while task $B$ has work 2000 GFlop.
-You  can either replace task $A$ with two independent tasks each with work 600 GFlop, or replace task $B$ with  two independent tasks each with  work 1900 GFlop.
+Task $A$ has work 1000 Gflop, while task $B$ has work 2000 Gflop.
+You  can either replace task $A$ with two independent tasks each with work 600 Gflop, or replace task $B$ with  two independent tasks each with  work 1900 Gflop.
 If running on a 3-core computer,  which replacement would be best in  terms of program execution  time?